top of page

 Text "Dairy | Cheese & Butter" on a light yellow background with a butter texture.
 Simple and clean design.

-• The dairy market continues to experience historically high milk prices, with Fonterra confirming a final price of $10.15 per kgMS for last season and forecasting a $9–$11 per kgMS range for the current season, with a midpoint of $10.
+The dairy market continues to experience historically high milk prices.
+Fonterra has confirmed a final price of $10.15 per kgMS for last season.
+They forecast a price range of $9–$11 per kgMS for the current season, with a midpoint of $10.

 Golden oil swirling underwater on the right, with "Oils" text on the left in white.
 Warm, fluid texture, yellow background.

-• Vegetable Oils: Prices remain high and volatile, especially for premium-quality olive oil, though canola supply expected to improve with upcoming harvests.
+Prices remain high and volatile, especially for premium-quality olive oil.
+However, canola supply is expected to improve with upcoming harvests.

-• Frozen Berries: European raspberries face sharp price rises; Chinese blueberries see record production and export growth, while strawberries largely retained for domestic consumption.
+• Frozen Berries: European raspberries are experiencing sharp price rises.
+Chinese blueberries are seeing record production and export growth, while strawberries are largely retained for domestic consumption.

 Comments